ombulabs/infractores/README.md

     cp .env.sample .env

-You will **need** to enter your AWS and Twitter credentials in this file.
+You **must enter** your AWS and Twitter credentials in this file.

 ### Setup your database

     rake db:create db:migrate

-### Get infractions from Twitter
+### Get parking violations from Twitter

     rake twitter:download_tweets

 This task will download all the mentions for the user associated with the Twitter credentials and its hashtag, for example: [#InfractoresBA](https://twitter.com/hashtag/infractoresba?f=tweets&src=hash)

 ## Start